 See Saw's work is rooted in Paulo Friere's Pedagogy of the Oppressed, "which offers an approach to education and organizing to transform oppressive structures and create a more equitable, caring and beautiful world through action and reflection that is co-created with those who have been marginalized..." (practicingfreedom.org)

-Amy Sawyers-Williams and Ellen Brown received their Masters in Applied Theatre from the CUNY School of Professional Studies, which is the foundation for the of See Saw.
+Amy Sawyers-Williams founded See Saw Projects in 2017, and received her Masters in Applied Theatre from the CUNY School of Professional Studies, which laid the groundwork for the creation of See Saw.

 Banner photo credit: Mark Tulbert, from the Arab Spring Process Drama at NC State University